revcherukuri/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Program to play tic tac toe wit hanother person
+Program to play tic tac toe with another person